fpga-open-speech-tools/simulink_models/models/bitcrusher/README.md

 ## Usage
  - `Enable`: Enable or disable the bitcrusher sound effect.
 In a disabled state, audio is passed directly through the system.
  - `Bits`: The desired audio resolution in number of bits (e.g. 8 bits)
  - `Wet Dry Mix`: The ratio of the original audio (dry) to the echo signal (wet).
-This value should range between 0 and 1 where 0 passes only the original audio and 1 passes only the delayed feedback signal.
+This value should range between 0 and 1 where 0 passes only the original audio and 1 passes only the modified signal.

 ## Implementation
 The bitcrusher reduces the apparent resolution of the audio by AND'ing the audio samples with a bit resolution mask.
 For example, a 24-bit audio sample would be reduced to 8-bits of resolution by performing a bit-wise AND with the mask `0xFF0000`.